Resummed predictions for hadronic Higgs boson decays: Implementation in the framework

 The uncertainties associated with the resummed and fixed-order calculations are estimated by varying the profile scales.
 For the uncertainty arising from the FO part, we adopt the usual prescription of varying $\mu_\FO$ up and down by a factor of 2 and taking the maximal absolute deviation from the central value as a measure of the uncertainty.
 This preserves everywhere the ratios between the various scales $\mu_H$, $\mu_J$ and $\mu_S$ and so the arguments of the logarithms which are resummed by the RGE factors are unaffected.
 In the resummed case, we vary the profile scales for $\mu_J$ and $\mu_S$ about their central profiles while keeping $\mu_H=\mu_\FO$ fixed.
 Specifically, defining a variation function (see e.g.\ Ref.~\cite{Gangal:2014qda})

 we vary the soft- and jet-function scales such that

 where $\eta=1/6$.
 In this way the arguments of the resummed logarithms are varied in order to estimate the size of higher-order corrections in the resummed series while maintaining the scale hierarchy $\mu_\FO\sim \mu_H \gg \mu_J \sim \sqrt{\mu_H\mu_S} \gg \mu_S$.
 More details on the specifics of this prescription may be found in Ref.~\cite{Gangal:2014qda}.
 In addition, we include two more profiles where we vary all $x_i$ transition points by $\pm0.025$ simultaneously.
 We thus obtain 6 profile variations in total and take the maximal absolute deviation in the result from the central value as the resummation uncertainty.
 The total uncertainty is then obtained as the quadrature sum of the resummation and fixed-order uncertainties.
+The profiles and their variations are shown in \fig{profscales} for both the $b\bar{b}$ and $gg$ cases.